gitter-badger/vrsites-public-issues/README.md

 This is the place to report issues if you're experiencing problems with the following:

 1. vrsites.com
+1. VR Sites Lobby and Hotels
-2. mumble (babylon.vrsites.com)
+1. mumble (babylon.vrsites.com)
-3. Janus VR Multiplayer server
+1. Janus VR Multiplayer server